Are you tired of your UPS packages keeping getting stolen from your front door or porch?

 If your community doesn’t have an Amazon Locker, and you are a frequent online shopper, use The UPS Store.

-Or check the availability of lockers in nearby convenience stores, Kiosks or buy your own digital locker like BoxLock to secure your package or share a locker with your neighbors or friends.
+Or check the availability of lockers in nearby convenience stores, Kiosks or buy your own digital locker like BoxLock to prevent package theft or share a locker with your neighbors or friends.

 Security cameras pointing at your front door, hallway or driveway is better than no camera at all.

 Buy security cameras that are at least 1440p.
-Optical zoom and high-resolution surveillance cameras make a positive identification when package theft happens, like 5MP Super HD front door security camera Reolink RLC-511.
+Optical zoom and high-resolution surveillance cameras make a positive identification when package theft happens, like 8MP ultra HD front door security camera Reolink RLC-811A.

-You might ask some thieves stole the unattended packages even though the surveillance camera is rolling.
+You might ask what if some thieves stole the unattended packages even though the surveillance camera is rolling.

 So how can we stop them from stealing your package?